some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

 The UDP binding of SOME/IP is straight forward by transporting SOME/IP messages in UDP packets.
 The SOME/IP messages shall not be fragmented.
-Therefore care shall be taken that SOME/IP messages are not too big, i.e. up to 1400 Bytes of SOME/IP payload.
-Messages with bigger payload shall not be transported over UDP but with e.g. TCP.
+Therefore care shall be taken that SOME/IP messages are not too big, i.e. up to 1400 bytes of SOME/IP payload.
+Messages with bigger payload shall not be transported over UDP but with TCP or SOME/IP-TP see :need:`feat_req_someiptp_759`.

 .. feat_req:: 🎯
     :id: feat_req_someip_319